cisagov/LME/docs/markdown/maintenance/upgrading.md

 Please see https://github.com/cisagov/LME/releases/ for our latest release.

-Below you can find the upgrade paths that are currently supported and what steps are required for these upgrades.
-Note that major version upgrades tend to include significant changes, and so will require manual intervention and will not be automatically applied, even if auto-updates are enabled.
+Below you can find the upgrade paths that are currently supported and what steps you need for these upgrades.
+Note that major version upgrades tend to include significant changes and will require manual intervention and will not be automatically applied, even if you enable auto-updates.

 Applying these changes is automated for any new installations.
-But, if you have an existing installation, you need to conduct some extra steps. **Before performing any of these steps it is advised to take a backup of the current installation using the method described [here](/docs/markdown/maintenance/backups.md).**
+If you have an existing installation, you need to conduct some extra steps. **Before performing any of these steps it is advised to take a backup of the current installation using the method described [here](/docs/markdown/maintenance/backups.md).**

 ## 1. Finding your LME version (and the components versions)
-When reporting an issue or suggesting improvements, it is important to include the versions of all the components, where possible.
-This ensures that the issue has not already been fixed!
+When reporting an issue or suggesting improvements, please include the versions of all the components, where possible.
+This is to enusre that we have not already fixed the issue.

 ### 1.1.
 Windows Server
 * Operating System: Press "Windows Key"+R and type ```winver```